bhanuteja2007/Bhanu-s-Portfolio/README.md

-# 🚀 Bhanu Teja Modem —  Portfolio
+# 🚀 Bhanu Teja Modem — cognitive Portfolio

 A futuristic, interactive, and visually immersive personal portfolio website showcasing my journey as an **AI Full-Stack Developer and Future AI Architect**.
 The site blends modern UI/UX, glassmorphism aesthetics, smooth animations, and real functionality with an integrated contact system.